BradleyTim/BradleyTim/README.md

 ### Welcome to my repository.

 I am a fullstack dev.
-And preferred languages are Javascript, Python and PHP.
+And my preferred languages are Javascript, Python and PHP.

 #### You can DM me on twitter [@geschenk__](https://twitter.com/geschenk__)